Arch bridge falls in Taiwan bay, divers search for victims

-Six people are believed trapped on one of the fishing boats, the National Fire Agency said.
-Interior Minister Hsu Kuo-yung told reporters about five people were feared to have been on the bridge when it collapsed.
+Six people, all foreigners, were missing and believed trapped on one of the fishing boats, the National Fire Agency said.
+Interior Minister Hsu Kuo-yung told reporters that five people were feared to have been on the bridge when it collapsed.
 Ten people were sent to hospitals, six of them with serious injuries.

 Taiwan President Tsai Ing-wen said she hoped all government departments would do everything possible to save people and “keep the number of deaths and injuries as low as possible,” CNA reported.

-National Fire Agency spokesperson Su Hong-wei said the tanker’s fall smashed three fishing boats.
-It also set off a fire on the tanker truck but it did not spread beyond the vehicle.
+National Fire Agency spokesperson Su Hong-wei said the oil tanker truck’s fall smashed three fishing boats.
+It also set off a fire on the truck, but it did not spread beyond the vehicle.

+Rescue workers have removed one of the boats from under the collapsed bridge and are still working on the two others, the agency said in a statement Tuesday evening.

-Of the 10 people hospitalized, six are Filipinos and three are Indonesians, the agency said in a statement.
+Of the 10 people hospitalized, six are Filipinos and three are Indonesians, the agency said.
 People from both countries regularly work on fishing boats registered in Taiwan, where pay is better than in their home countries.

 The center of Typhoon Mitag passed east of Taiwan on Monday night and early Tuesday, but the outer winds gusting up to 137 kilometers per hour (85 mph) affected the island before the storm moved to the northeast.
 The storm injured 12 people, felled trees, damaged vehicles and caused power outages around the island.